eNMS-automation/eNMS/docs/source/automation/servicetypes/netmiko_databackup.md

 ## Target Property and Commands

--   Property to update (e.g `Configuration`)
+-   Property to update (e.g `Configuration`).
 -   `Commands` - This is a series of twelve commands that are used to pull data from the device.
--   `Label` This is the label the data will be given in the results
+-   `Label` This is the label the data will be given in the results.

 ## Search Response and Replace

 ![Netmiko Data Backup Parameters](../../_static/automation/builtin_service_types/netmiko_searchresponsereplace.png)

--   Used to filter out unwanted information
+-   Used to filter out unwanted information.
--   `Pattern` The pattern to search through the retrieved data to replace
+-   `Pattern` The pattern to search through the retrieved data to replace.
 -   `Replace With` This is what will be substituted when the `pattern` is found.